-Previously, Kijakazi was a program officer at the Ford Foundation, focusing on building economic security for working families and incorporating the expertise of people of color into all aspects of the work.
-She was a senior policy analyst for the Center on Budget and Policy Priorities.
-She also was a program analyst for the US Department of Agriculture Food and Nutrition Service and a policy analyst for the National Urban League, Washington Operations, where she focused on welfare reform.
+Previously, Kijakazi was a program officer at the Ford Foundation, focusing on building economic security and incorporating the expertise of people of color into all aspects of the work.
+She was a senior policy analyst for the Center on Budget and Policy Priorities, a program analyst for the US Department of Agriculture’s Food and Nutrition Service, and a policy analyst for the National Urban League.

 Kijakazi’s publications include African-American Economic Development and Small Business Ownership.
-She is a board member of the Winthrop Rockefeller Foundation, the National Academy of Social Insurance, the Center for Global Policy Solutions, The Policy Academies, and Liberation in a Generation.
+She is a board member of the Winthrop Rockefeller Foundation; the National Academy of Social Insurance, and its Study Panel on Economic Security; The Policy Academies; and Liberation in a Generation.
 She is a member of the Washington, DC Equitable Recovery Advisory Group, advises the Closing the Women’s Wealth Gap Initiative, is a co-chair of the National Advisory Council on Eliminating the Black-White Wealth Gap, and was a member of the Bipartisan Commission on Retirement Security and Personal Savings.
-Kijakazi holds a BS from the State University of New York at Binghamton, an MSW from Howard University, and a PhD in public policy from the George Washington University.
+Kijakazi holds a BA from SUNY Binghamton, an MSW from Howard University, and a PhD in public policy from the George Washington University.